SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 *She's so cute when she's excited.*

 Rainbow finishes her impassioned explanation before smiling at me.
 We sit in silence for a moment before a blush starts to form on her face.
 She quickly averts her eyes to the floor, then back at me.
-"So, um, what new dress have you been working on?"
+"So, um, what new dresses have you been working on?"

 I regale her with my latest piece, describing it in vivid detail.
 I make sure to mention how good it would look on a blue pegasus.
-I don't let myself get too caught up in the dress, lest I might miss her attention.
+I don't let myself get too caught up in the dress, lest I might miss her expression.

 I do notice the blush on her face has grown, but sadly, she noticed it too.
 She pretends to cough and hides her face.